Skip to Content

 usually treated with surgery or with a cast, splint, brace, or other device

-that will keep your lower leg from moving (immobilization).
+that will keep your lower leg and ankle from moving (immobilization).

 greater risk for wound complications in surgery, though.